 Diocese of Pittsburgh

 Assigned as Follows:

 - 1954-1968: St. Elizabeth (Pleasant Hills, PA)

 Summary of Allegations Against Father John David Crowley:

-After one week, staff at St. Michael’s determined that the neither abuse allegation was true (without any information but Crowley’s denials) and recommended that he simply receive therapy for obsessive-compulsive behaviors and low self-esteem.
+After one week, staff at St. Michael’s determined that neither abuse allegation was true (without any information other than Crowley’s denials) and recommended that he simply receive therapy for obsessive-compulsive behaviors and low self-esteem.
 He was discharged after one week and returned to his ministry at Holy Angels.

 The mother and her twin daughters renewed their allegations with the Diocese of Pittsburgh in 2002.
-This time, the Diocese’s internal Review Board deemed the allegations to be credible (after investigation) and recommended that Crowley should be requested to resign from his current assignment and allowed to retire from the ministry voluntarily.
+This time, the Diocese’s internal Review Board deemed the allegations to be credible (after investigation) and recommended that Crowley should be requested to resign from his current assignment at Holy Angels in Hays and allowed to retire from the ministry voluntarily.

 After he was presented with his options, Crowley resigned.
 Bishop Donald Wuerl let him tell his parish that he had requested early retirement.
 Father John David Crowley’s ministerial faculties were officially revoked in 2003.

 According to media reports, in 2008, a diocesan official created records of a meeting with a male victim who claimed to have been 11 or 12 years old when he was sexually abused by Father Crowley in the 1970s.
 The Diocese of Pittsburgh forwarded this accusation to the Allegheny County District Attorney’s Office in 2009.